The Markov-Chain Polytope with Applications: Markov Chains

 $h(\xx)$ will be the lower envelope of the $g_{k}(\xx)$.
-Since both $g_{k}(\xx)$ and $h(\xx)$ are lower envelopes of hyperplanes they are the upper surface of convex polytopes in $ \RR^{m}.$ This motivates defining the following polytope: \begin{definition} The {\em Markov Chain Polytope} in $\RR^m$ corresponding to $\mbbS$ is
+Since both $g_{k}(\xx)$ and $h(\xx)$ are lower envelopes of hyperplanes, they are the upper surface of convex polytopes in $ \RR^{m}.$ This motivates: \begin{definition} The {\em Markov Chain Polytope} in $\RR^m$ corresponding to $\mbbS$ is

 \end{definition}